Madobi

-Madobi is a Local Government Area in Kano State, Nigeria.
-Its headquarters are in the town of Madobi.
+Madobi is a town and Local Government Area in Kano State, Nigeria.

 It has an area of 273 km^{2} and a population of 136,623 at the 2006 census.

 The postal code of the area is 711.

-Climate
+Climate and Geography

 In Madobi, the year-round heat and partly cloudy dry season contrast with the unpleasant wet season.
-The average annual temperature fluctuates between 54°F and 100°F; it is rarely lower or higher than 105°F. With an average daily high temperature of 97°F, the hot season spans 2.1 months, from March 14 to May 17.
-April is the hottest month of the year in Madobi, with typical high temperatures of 100°F and low temperatures of 72°F. With an average daily maximum temperature below 88°F, the chilly season spans 1.8 months, from December 1 to January 27.
-January is the coldest month of the year in Madobi, with an average high temperature of 87°F and low temperature of 55°F.
+The average annual temperature fluctuates between 54 F and 100 F; it is rarely higher than 105 F. With an average daily high temperature of 97 F, the hot season spans 2.1 months, from March 14 to May 17.
+April is the hottest month of the year in Madobi, with typical high temperatures of 100 F and low temperatures of 72 F. With an average daily maximum temperature below 88 F, the chilly season spans 1.8 months, from December 1 to January 27.
+January is the coldest month of the year in Madobi, with an average high temperature of 87 F and low temperature of 55 F.